 - 12 points

-- Typically this unit is assessed in the following way: PSYC5610 (Part 1)—oral presentation of research proposal and evaluation of dissertation progress report form.
-This details the progress of the research which includes the milestones achieved and planned and a proposed study schedule.
+Indicative assessments in this unit are as follows: PSYC5610 (Part 1)—oral presentation of research proposal and evaluation of dissertation progress report form.
+This details the progress of the research, which includes the milestones achieved and planned and a proposed study schedule.
 The report must be assessed and approved by the supervisor for entry into Part 2.
-Assessment continuing.
+Assessment continuing..
 Further information is available in the unit outline.